Sometimes, adenomyosis produces no signs or symptoms, or only mild discomfort. However, when it does present symptoms, adenomyosis can result in:

 - Concerns over periods limit your work, social life or normal activities

 There are a range of treatment options, and finding the one best suited to you involves speaking with your doctor, or a specialist such as an Interventional Radiologist, to discuss your exact situation and needs.

 If your symptoms are only mild, you may find that taking over-the-counter anti-inflammatories, such as ibuprofen, are the best option for you.
 Not only do anti-inflammatory medications relieve pain, but when taken just before your menstrual cycle begins they can help reduce blood flow.

 Medications exist that can control estrogen production, and these can sometimes help relieve your symptoms:

-- Gonadotropin-releasing hormone (GnRH) analogs like leuprolide (Lupron).
+- GnRH analogs like leuprolide (Lupron).
 These work by reducing the overall levels of estrogen, the hormone responsible for uterine tissue growth.

 - Oral contraceptives like birth control pills.
 These can reduce blood flow and manage pain, although the research seems to suggest a IUD may be more effective.

 - Progestin-only contraceptives like a pill, an injection, or an intrauterine device (IUD).
 These produce a hormone called progesterone which reduces bleeding, pain and shrinks the uterus and the adenomyosis by thinning the endometrial cells.